Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison

-Although the joint distribution of the height function at different spatial locations at a given time have been more classically studied, significant recent interest has been devoted to understanding the joint distribution of the profile at two (on-scale separated) time points starting from a general initial condition.
+By now, the joint distribution of the associated height functions at different spatial locations at a given time has been studied to some depth, and going beyond, more recently, significant recent interest has been devoted to understanding the joint distribution of the profile at two (on-scale separated) time points starting from a general initial condition.
 There has been a number of recent works obtaining exact formulae for the two time joint distribution for a number of models in the KPZ universality class \cite{Joh17, Joh19, JR19, BL19, L19+}.
-Typically the formulae are quite involved and it does not appear to be straightforward to extract the asymptotics of some interesting statistics for the time evolution of the interface.
+While there have been attempts at asymptotic analysis of these formulae \cite{LD18, johansson2019long}, they are typically quite involved, and it does not appear to be straightforward to extract asymptotic properties of the time evolution of the interface from such information.
 A natural and fundamental question one can ask about the two time distribution is to evaluate the correlation of the height at a given spatial location.
-This was considered in \cite{FS16} and predictions about the correlation exponents (when the two time points are close or far) were made using heuristic arguments backed by numerical simulations.
+This was considered in \cite{FS16} and predictions about the correlation exponents (when the two time points are close or far) were made using heuristic arguments backed by {experiments \cite{takeuchi2012evidence} and numerical simulations \cite{singha2005persistence, takeuchi2012statistics}}.
 For the step (droplet or narrow wedge) initial condition this prediction has now been rigorously confirmed using a number of different methods.
 In an unpublished work \cite{CH14+}, this was established for the model of Brownian last passage percolation using Brownian resampling (this approach has recently been extended to the KPZ equation in \cite{CGH19}).
-More recently, in two parallel and independent works \cite{FO18,BG18} this was established for the Exponential last passage percolation.
+More recently, in two parallel and independent works \cite{FO18,BG18} this was established for the exponential last passage percolation.